Brad Park: New York Rangers

-Park developed into the best Rangers defenceman, whose offensive skill, stickhandling and pugnacity made him popular with local fans and media.
-He even drew occasional comparisons with the Boston Bruins superstar Bobby Orr, universally acclaimed to be the greatest at his position in hockey history.
+Park developed into the Rangers best defenceman, whose offensive skill, stickhandling and pugnacity made him popular with local fans and media.
+He drew occasional comparisons with the Boston Bruins superstar Bobby Orr, universally acclaimed to be the greatest at his position in hockey history.
 Years afterward, Park remarked, "I saw no reason to be upset because I was rated second to Bobby Orr.
 After all, Orr not only was the top defenceman in the game but he was considered the best player ever to put on a pair of skates.
 There was nothing insulting about being rated No. 2 to such a super superstar."